Jberczel/jberczel.github.io/about.md

 My name is Jamie.
 I've been studying web development since returning from my 2013 [thru-hike](http://www.atjindo.com).

-Before discoverirng the [Odin curriculum](http://www.theodinproject.com/courses), I completed two courses at [Udacity](https://www.udacity.com/): Building a Search Engine and Web App Development.
+Before discovering the [Odin curriculum](http://www.theodinproject.com/courses), I completed two courses at [Udacity](https://www.udacity.com/): Building a Search Engine and Web App Development.
 In addition, I learned a little front-end development from other online resources such as nettuts and codeacademy.

 Completing the Udacity courses was a rewarding experience, and it gave me the skills to build my first website.